The EXoplanet Climate Infrared TElescope (EXCITE): A balloon-borne mission to measure spectroscopic phase curves of transiting hot Jupiters: The EXCITE Payload

 To dissipate the heat generated by the bulbs and compressors of both cryocoolers, we constructed two individual recirculating methanol fluid loops that transfer heat from the cryocoolers to two space-facing aluminum radiator panels placed below the bow of the gondola.
 We use custom heat sinks that clamp around the cryocooler compressor and necks, which are shown in Figure~\ref{fig:cryostat_real}.
 Figure~\ref{fig:fluidloop_schematic} shows a schematic of this heat dissipation scheme for one of the two fluid loops.
-We chose methanol for its low freezing point and low viscosity.
+We chose methanol for its low freezing point and low viscosity across the expected operating temperature range of the fluid loops.
 We tested the fluid loop tubing and connections under vacuum to validate that the loop would not leak at float.
 The complete specifications of the fluid loop and its constituents are described by Rehm.~\cite{rehmthesis2025} Figure~\ref{fig:EXCITE_FTS} shows the radiator panels, fluid pumps, and methanol reservoirs installed on the EXCITE payload.
 The results from the engineering flight show that the fluid loop works thermally and does not measurably impact the pointing performance of the payload.

 The thermal performance of the EXCITE cryostat was tested over a wide range of input powers, recirculating fluid temperatures, ambient pressures, and ambient temperatures.
 Figure~\ref{fig:power_100K} shows the results of lab tests of the measured cold tip temperature of the 100\,K cryocooler and optics shell as a function of the input power to the cryocooler.
 We also show the temperatures of the 50\,K cryocooler cold tip and a test detector stage.
 The thermal gradient across the thermal strap that connects the cold tip of the 100\,K cryocooler to the cold plate is about 14\,K at an optics shell temperature of 118\,K. Despite this gradient, EXCITE can maintain an optics shell temperature between 120--130\,K with margin, requiring only $\sim$\,100\,W of input power to the cryocooler.
 The thermal strap that connects the 50\,K cryocooler to the detector stage exhibited a thermal gradient of about 1\,K at a cold tip temperature of 50\,K during these lab tests.
 The 50\,K cryocooler cools the detector stage to 50\,K with significant margin, requiring only about 70\,W of input power.
 A more detailed description of the lab verification of the cryogenic system is outlined by Rehm.~\cite{rehmthesis2025}